maltfield/rtd-github-pages/docs/configuration.rst

 -m MAC address    or   --mac MAC address where 'MAC address' is the optional hardware address for your guest's virtual adapter/interface in the format: hh:hh:hh:hh:hh:hh.
 The default value is '02:00:5E:nn:nn:nn' where the :nn:nn:nn portion is constructed from the last 3 octets of the specified guestip.

-Note: The MAC address you specify for this option MUST have the 02 locally assigned MAC bit on in the first byte, must NOT have the 01 broadcast bit on in the first byte, and MUST be unique as seen by all other devices on your network segment.
+.. note:: The MAC address you specify for this option MUST have the 02 locally assigned MAC bit on in the first byte, must NOT have the 01 broadcast bit on in the first byte, and MUST be unique as seen by all other devices on your network segment.
 It should never, for example, be the same as the host adapter MAC address specified on the -n parameter.

 -k  kernel-capture-buffer-size
 -i  tuntap32-i/o-buffer-size